The Attention Auction

 The Dream Exchange

 Two levels below the Auction.
 One sells consciousness surrender; the other sells conscious attention.
-The same building, the same operator, the same product — human minds — packaged for different buyers.
+The same building, the same operator, the same product — human minds — packaged for different buyers at different depths.

 The Analog Hour

-The Auction closes during a window that includes Sector 7G's Analog Hour.
-Coincidence, scheduling legacy, or deliberate protection — the connection has been noticed by those who pay attention to such things.
+The Auction closes during a window that includes The Deep Dregs's Analog Hour.
+The timing has been noticed by those who pay attention to such things.

 Mind Space as Real Estate